All Saints Church and

 editorial team welcomes items for publication so if there's something about the village you'd like to communicate please contact one of us or Sue in the benefice office on 813793 or at email@example.com.

 WHAT'S NEW (old actually!)
 It's a splendid 1912 organ saved from a redundant church in Headcorn (no, not the one on the left; that's Sid Crow launching the appeal for funds for it).
-It is already in All Saints - in pieces - and will replace the existing instrument.
-When finally installed it shouldn't obscure those fine medieval coats of arms in the north transept window nor restrict access to the Holy Trinity wall painting.
+It is already under construction at All Saints and when complete shouldn't obscure those fine medieval coats of arms in the north transept window nor restrict access to the Holy Trinity wall painting.
 It still plays beautifully as you will hear at the inaugural VIP concert which we hope to arrange later this year.
-Watch this space for progress.
+Watch this space for details.

 The All Saints' pilgrim stamp